SIngaH/my-fetch-package/README.md

 <script type="module" src="example.js"></script>
 ```

-But if you are only going to use the node-fetch ypu only need to write
+But if you are only going to use the node-fetch you only need to write
 ```javascript
 const myFetch = require("@singah/fetchwrapper");
 ```